theupdateframework/taps/tap4.md

 repository download and use a multi-role delegation to the other repository's target.
 Thus, if repository A downloaded the targets metadata from repository B, and used a multi-role delegation for the targets metadata, it would achieve a similar result.
-In this instance, if repository B is compromised, users are not impacted because repository A's multi-role delegation will prevent the use of repository B's malicious targets files.
+In this instance, if repository B is compromised, users would not be impacted because repository A's multi-role delegation will prevent the use of repository B's malicious targets files.
 Unfortunately, if repository A's root role or its top-level targets role were to be compromised, nothing could prevent users from receiving malicious targets files, even if repository B is